Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 This Colombian saying pretty much sums up a majority of safety tips, meaning not to be obvious and make yourself an easy target or put yourself in a situation that makes it easy for someone to take advantage of you.

-11. Do not take your eyes off of your food or drinks, especially for solo female travelers
+11. Do not take your eyes off your food or drinks, especially for solo female travelers

-Not that this is typically a problem in Colombia, but it is always good to make sure no one is putting anything in your food or drinks.
+Although this is not typically a problem in Colombia, it is always good to ensure that no one is adding anything to your food or drinks.

 12. Avoid street food if possible

-These are not regulated so although it may look and smell good, there may be lots of bacteria that your body isn’t used to.
+These are not regulated, so although they may look and smell good, there may be lots of bacteria that your body isn’t used to.
 I got sick often in Colombia and ate lots of food from street vendors and fruit stands.

 13. Stay away from tap water